 Perinatal grief: experiencing and dealing with loss

-The specialist of the Women's Unit Elena Iracheta explains what the perinatal grief and how its treatment should be approached from a professional point of view.
+Elena Iracheta, a specialist from the Women's Unit, explains what perinatal grief consists of and how its treatment should be approached from a professional point of view.

-According to OMS, World Health Organization, the perinatal period extends from the 22nd week of gestation to the first week of the newborn's life.
+According to the WHO , the World Health Organization, the perinatal period extends from the 22nd week of gestation until the first week of life of the newborn.

 From an obstetric point of view: